Annual Karen Wetterhahn Memorial Award Application Guidelines

-It is our intent to bring together a small ad hoc group of reviewers from within and from outside of the Institute to critically evaluate the nominations put forth.
+It is our intent to bring together a small ad hoc group of reviewers from within the Institute to critically evaluate the nominations put forth.
 It is important that the nominee present her/his material in a manner readily understood by scientific, literate colleagues; however, nominees should not assume that all reviewers are experts in their area of research.
 Also, it is important to stress the relevance of this work to the Superfund Research Program goals and objectives.

 What are the Review Criteria?

 Applicants will be reviewed on the following criteria:

 - Scientific merit of research being conducted in areas supported by SRP.

 - Ability to present work in a clear, concise, and readily understandable format.

 - Potential of the nominee to contribute to her/his field of research.

 - Leadership and extracurricular activities outside of the SRP community (i.e. mentoring of younger scientists, participating in University organizations or committees, volunteer work).

 In recognition of Dr. Wetterhahn's commitment to the advancement of women in science, special consideration will be given to nominees who have demonstrated similar commitment or have been involved in activities that promote the recruitment and/or advancement of women scientists.